 Summary

-A fundamental problem for machine learning in applications including natural language, computer vision and bioinformatics is the prediction of internal states from measurements of variables with mutual dependencies.
+A fundamental problem for machine learning in applications including natural language processing, computer vision and bioinformatics is the prediction of internal states from measurements of variables with mutual dependencies.
 One solution is the implementation of structured prediction methods that combine graphical models and classification algorithms, such as Conditional random fields (CRFs).
 However, the application of CRFs to infer the network properties of neural ensembles remains unexplored.
 We used CRFs in population calcium imaging data from primary visual cortex (V1) of awake head-fixed mice to identify cortical ensembles and predict visual stimuli.
 Using simultaneous two-photon imaging and two-photon optogenetics we show that CRFs identify high-ranked neurons from artificially imprinted ensembles with pattern completion capability.
 Our method can also capture functional changes in network activity evoked by single cell targeting.
 CRFs models could be broadly used for deciphering functional changes of neural circuits.

 Introduction